 Correspondents play an important part in selection by determining what to cover in the first place.
 But most of the process is in the hands of editors at different stages.
 These are the gatekeepers.
 Each medium and each type of correspondent operates in a different fashion, but the principle is the same.
 A correspondent's dispatch first goes to one gatekeeper and then what emerges - if anything - goes on to others.
 All along the way; the original dispatch may be shortened, lengthened, rewritten, or thrown away entirely.
-This series of editors determines what is to be eventually shared with the public; and they decide what the American people may never know.
-12

-This is an important point.
-What people in Western or core societies learn about peripheral regions is meager and the result of several gatekeepers.
-What makes this successive diminution of information about poor nations so paradoxical is that both technically and theoretically there is more international information available today than ever before.
-The internet, satellites, fax machines, videodiscs, portable computers, radio, smartphones, and direct long-distance dialing have collectively replaced the slow and cumbersome dispatches of the past.
+This series of editors determines what is to be eventually shared with the public; and they decide what the American people may never know.12 successive diminution of information about poor nations so paradoxical is that, both technically and theoretically, there is more international information available today than ever before.
+The Internet, satellites, fax machines, video discs, portable computers, radio, smartphones, and direct long-distance dialing have collectively replaced the slow and cumbersome dispatches of the past.